mborne/docker-devbox/docs/docker-compose.md

 ## Key points

-* [docker-compose](https://docs.docker.com/compose/) is used to define and start each service (ex : [kibana/docker-compose.yml](kibana/docker-compose.yml))
+* [docker-compose](https://docs.docker.com/compose/) is used to start stacks.
-* [traefik](https://hub.docker.com/_/traefik) provides nice URL for web services (ex : https://kibana.dev.localhost)
+* [traefik](../traefik/README.md) is used to provide nice URL for web services (ex : https://kibana.dev.localhost)
-* [mkcert](https://github.com/FiloSottile/mkcert#mkcert) is used to generate a wildcard certificate for `*.dev.localhost` with a locally trusted rootCA (`*.localhost`)
+* [mkcert](https://github.com/FiloSottile/mkcert#mkcert) can be used to generate a wildcard certificate for `*.dev.localhost` with a locally trusted rootCA.
-* Containers run on the same network named `devbox` to simplify communication between containers/stacks
+* Containers run on the same network named `devbox` to simplify communication between containers/stacks.
-* Named volumes allows data persistence to ease the purge of running services
+* Named volumes allows data persistence to ease the purge of running services.

 ## Schema